JonathanBowker/AI-model-cards-template/README.md

 - Impacted individuals who may experience effects from a model can better understand how it works or use information in the card to pursue remedies.

 # Model Card Sections
-Model cards serve to disclose information ab
+Model cards serve to disclose information about the

 # ML Model Card
 ### Model Details.
 Basic information about the model.